Toyota Symbol Meaning – History of Toyota Logo

 Toyota Logo Meaning

-The inner two ovals, arranged in a perpendicular fashion, symbolise the heart of the customer and the heart of the company and the overlap represents the mutual trust between the two.
-The overlap also generates a stylized “T” as a graphical representation of Toyota.
+The inner two ovals, positioned at right angles to each other, hold symbolic meanings: one represents the heart of the customer, and the other, the heart of the company.
+Their intersection signifies the mutual trust that exists between them.
+Additionally, this overlap creates a stylized “T,” which serves as a graphical representation of the Toyota brand.

 Toyota Logo Meaning1989

-One might be mistaken into assuming that’s all about the logo but that is certainly not the case.
-Just as white color is made of seven different colors, the background white within the Toyota logo represents seven values the brand stands for, namely superb quality, value beyond expectation, the joy of driving, innovation, integrity in safety, the environment, and social responsibility.
-For some reason, Toyota prefers to call these “infinite values”.
+It might be easy to assume that the Toyota logo is solely about its design, but that’s not the whole story.
+Similar to how the color white is composed of seven different colors, the white background within the Toyota logo represents seven core values that the brand upholds.
+These values encompass superb quality, value exceeding expectations, the pleasure of driving, innovation, unwavering commitment to safety, environmental responsibility, and social responsibility.
+Interestingly, Toyota often refers to these values as “infinite values.”

-The first vehicle with the new Toyota logo meaning was the Celsior luxury sedan which was sold as Lexus in international markets.
+The initial vehicle to feature the new Toyota logo, along with its associated meaning, was the Celsior luxury sedan.
+This vehicle was marketed under the name “Lexus” in international markets.

 Old Toyota Logo Emblem(s)